mhouse1/MakerGear_OctoPrint_Setup/README.md

 To change the hostname.

 Log in via SSH (of if you have a screen & keyboard hooked up, use that).
-The default host is: octopi.local Username: pi Password: raspberry
+The default host is: octopi.local Username: pi Password: raspberry on mac terminal you can ssh using command (enter whatever ip your router assigns it or replace with octopi.local):ssh pi@192.168.50.104 then enter password: raspberry

 At the command prompt type sudo nano /etc/hostname Change the hostname from octopi to your preferred hostname.
 Do not leave spaces before or after and I would recommend keeping it all lowercase.
 Ctrl-X and Y to save.